maniospas/pygrank/docs/userguide/preprocessing.md

 all the necessary ducktyping to be considered a graph by `pygrank`.
-If you plan to stay within one backend, you can also run the same command without enabling cors anywhere and construct signals per normal with
+If you plan to stay within one backend, you can also run the same command without enabling cors and construct signals per normal with
 `pg.to_signal(graph, personalization_data)`.
-However, enabling cors is mandatory when creating or planning to use graph signals with the adjacency you defined at different backends.
+However, enabling cors is mandatory when passing the preprocessor's outcome to different backends.

-Usefulness of cross-origin resources in demonstrated in the following graph neural network example, where training time is sped up by 25% when `cors=True` in the constructor of the `GenericGraphFilter`:
+Usefulness of cross-origin resources in demonstrated in the following graph neural network example, where training time is sped up by 25% when setting `cors=True` in the constructor of the `GenericGraphFilter`:

 ```python